M-SRIKAR-VARDHAN/eng-te-Transformer-NMT/README.md

 ```

 next we pass them through self attention here

-It computes attention scores based on three components:
-Query: A vector that represents a token from the input sequence text.
-Key: A vector corresponding to each word or token in the input sequence.
-Value: Vectors that are associated with every key and are used to create the output of the attention layer.
-When a query and key have a high attention score, the corresponding value is emphasized in the output.

 The attention scores are calculated by performing a dot product matrix multiplication between the Query and Key vectors.
 This results in a score matrix that indicates how much focus each word should place on every other word in the sequence.
 A higher score signifies greater relevance.